Korean War Legacy Project

 Imjingang River Attack

-Jean Clement shares an account of soldiers on patrol being attacked by the Chinese.
-He describes the camp where he was assigned, sandwiched between the Imjingang River and a mountain, and recalls that it was not located in the best position for defense against an attack.
-He shares that Luxembourg soldiers were conducting a patrol across a nearby floating bridge on the Imjingang River, and they were attacked by the Chinese.
-He recalls helping a soldier out of the river after he had jumped in to protect himself from the Chinese fire.
-He recounts destroying the equipment they could not carry with them prior to leaving so that it would not fall in Chinese hands and describes how the Belgium soldiers carved a path through the mountain to safety.
+Jean Clement shares his experience of soldiers on patrol being attacked by the Chinese.
+He describes the camp where he was assigned, situated between the Imjingang River and a mountain, noting that its location was not optimal for defense against an attack.
+He recounts how Luxembourg soldiers were conducting a patrol across a nearby floating bridge over the Imjingang River when they were ambushed by the Chinese forces.
+He recalls helping a soldier who had jumped into the river to escape the gunfire.
+Before evacuating, they destroyed any equipment they could not carry with them to prevent it from falling into Chinese hands.
+He describes how the Belgian soldiers carved a path through the mountain to reach safety.

 Share this Clip +